 He had a long face that always made Aberdeen feel like she was talking to a horse that had been anthropomorphized into a human.
-Even his hair, longer and fuller than hers, reminded her of a wild mane, which he never subjected to a hair tie or even the confinement of being tucked behind his ears.
+His hair, longer and fuller than hers, reminded her of a wild mane, which he never subjected to a hair tie or the confinement of being tucked behind his ears.

 He squinted one eye at her, giving her a look she had come to know too well from him.
 His expression implied she should have been smarter than what she was presenting.
 It had taken months, but she’d finally learned not to take him too seriously.

 That look was the reason she would never ask him for a critique of her writing.
 She knew it wasn’t up to his standards.
-His characters were all dark, tortured, and psychologically unstable and didn’t do much besides get drunk and sleep with each other, while hers learned powers of teleportation, stole artwork, and went on the kind of cringe-worthy first dates she was sure she would have, although they could laugh about their shortcomings and fall in love despite doing everything wrong.
+His characters were all dark and tortured and psychologically unstable and didn’t do much besides get drunk and sleep with each other, while hers learned powers of teleportation and stole artwork and went on the kind of cringe-worthy first dates she was sure she would have, although they could laugh about their shortcomings and fall in love despite doing everything wrong.

 “So, you support the practice of books going out of print?”

 “Of course.
 If libraries didn’t occasionally weed out their collections, they would run out of shelf space.
 And information becomes outdated and inaccurate, so who’s to say the same thing can’t happen with fiction, so it’s no longer relevant to anyone in the modern world?
-Besides, even as it is, there’s no shortage of books to be read.”
+Besides, there’s no shortage of books to be read.”